 Growing numbers of businesses across the United States are investing in energy efficiency.
 These efforts mean more than just energy savings – they can generate economic opportunity as well.

-A recent study from the American Council for an Energy Efficient Economy (ACEEE) shows investments in energy efficiency can have a large impact on a state’s economy, in this case, Pennsylvania.
-ACEEE found that if electricity savings rose just 1.2% from 2021–2025 the state could create more than 30,000 jobs; a 50% increase compared to a scenario where a cap constrains them, and add $6.4BN in net savings back into the economy.
+A recent study from the American Council for an Energy Efficient Economy (ACEEE) shows the potential large-scale impact investments in energy efficiency can have on a state’s economy.
+Examining the state of Pennsylvania, ACEEE finds that a modest increase of 1.2% in electricity savings over a four-year period (2021–2025) could net more than 30,000 jobs and $6.4 billion in savings for the state economy.

-Since 2010 Pathway Lending has originated over $43 million in loans to industrial, commercial, and private nonprofit facilities across Tennessee.
+Since 2010, Pathway Lending has originated over $43 million in loans to industrial, commercial, and private nonprofit facilities across Tennessee.
 We’ve helped locally-owned businesses like manufacturing facilities, hotels, auto dealerships, athletic and community centers, and schools save an average of $29,250 annually and keep over 15,000 jobs in the state’s economy.

 We see energy efficiency as a powerful economic development tool – an investment more businesses should consider.